Quantum Body Language

 I think it might be a bit more than either.

-The brain is not “too warm & wet for quantum mechanics,” as proven this April.
+The brain is not “too warm & wet for quantum mechanics,” as proven in April of 2024.
 (Tryptophan is a key player.
 Curious, considering the connection to psychedelics.)

 How is there an advantage if there is no communication of information?

-It’s merely that the same amount information is more efficiently used.
+It’s merely that the same amount of information is more efficiently used.

 Like a quantum algorithm, it’s possible to exploit quantum correlations to do something that appears remarkable.